 That said, would you say an 80 percent accuracy rate is good enough?
 Better than no captions?

 Or does it turn reading captions into a frustrating experience that the viewer is better off without autocraptions?
 Many of us quit watching out of frustration.
+Here are 5 reasons why automatic captions are a big problem.

 Excellent question.
 Here are the 10 rules of great captions!